 - Satisfies stakeholder requirements including those of insurers and clients

 - Meets requirements and best practice of BS 25999

 - Saves you money and protects your and your customers’ assets

 - Helps you to remain a ‘preferred supplier’ and win more business

 - Quality The way you manage your business directly impacts on its success.

-- Environmental Responsible environmental policy is good for the planet and for your business.
+- ISO 14001 Environmental Management Responsible environmental policy is good for the planet and for your business.

-- Colour Management Raising the colour bar for the printing industry
+- ISO 12647 Colour Management Raising the colour bar for the printing industry

 - Data Management Safeguarding the information assets of printers and their clients.